Marmonte League: Football association

 In football, the Marmonte Football Association is composed of 13 schools, including those from the Marmonte and Coastal Canyon leagues as well as Bishop Diego and St. Bonaventure high schools.
 Established in 2014 with 14 members (the current 13 members plus Grace Brethren High School), the association assigned each school to one of three leagues in a system of promotion and relegation over a two-year period.
 (Oaks Christian and St. Bonaventure joined the Marmonte League for football only in 2010, predating the association's founding.)
 The previous league alignment, approved during the April 2019 releaguing process in the CIF-SS Northern Area, took effect with the 2020–21 school year, with leagues listed in order of strength from greatest to least.
 However, in early 2021, Grace Brethren suspended its football program and left the association; St. Bonaventure took its place in the top-tier Marmonte League.
 In May 2021, another round of realignment saw the elimination of the Camino League, beginning with the 2022–23 academic year.
+For the 2024–25 academic year, the Northern Area reorganized its constituent leagues again, creating a five-league tiered system of promotion and relegation for football, whereby the league membership of each tier will be reviewed every two years.